skullcave/skullcave.github.io/_posts/2023-11-9-almost-scammed.md

     <img class="post-image" src="/assets/posts/scam-two2.png" alt="second screenshot of scam">
   </div>

 This attachment was a PDF file that required you to fill out your name and then answer a series of questions pertaining to computer networking.
 In this same document it further stated the work schedule, benefits, and the pay range for this position.
-So of course, I answered the questions to the best of my knowledge I had relating to computer networking.
-Here was their response:
+So of course, I answered the questions to the best of my knowledge I had relating to computer networking and here was their response.

  <div class="post-image-container">
     <img class="post-image" src="/assets/posts/scam-three3.png" alt="third screenshot of scam">